Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 Gameplay and mechanics

-Minor Illusion to divert enemies
+Using Minor Illusion

 On the other hand, you can also use something like

 First, it does not break Invisibility or stealth (unless you get seen).
-Second, enemies when not in combat will chase it, meaning they will change their vision direction.
+Second, enemies, when not in combat, will chase it, meaning they will change their vision direction.
 Third, on most occasions, they will come closer to investigate the illusion.

 This creates various opportunities like landing a powerful Area of Effect spell from caster or scrolls, or hitting with wide attacks.